FPT Approximation Schemes for Maximizing Submodular Functions: Applications of the Algorithms

 \subsection{Matching and Assignment Problems}

 The algorithm for $p$-superseparable set functions, i.e., Algorithm~\ref{alg:submod}, is also applicable to variants of assignment problems in bipartite graphs.
-We provide an example by showing how to apply our results to the \textsc{Weighted-B-Matching} problem, which is similar in spirit to the item selection problem from the previous subsection.
-Here, however, we introduce additional capacity constraints, which say that items cannot be shared among too many agents.
+We provide an example by showing how to apply our results to the \textsc{Weighted-B-$K$-Matching} problem, which is similar in spirit to the item selection problem from the previous subsection.
+Here, however, we introduce additional capacity constraints, which says that items cannot be shared among too many agents.

-In the \textsc{Weighted-B-Matching} problem we are given a set of vertices $X \cup Y$, a set of edges $E$ (there are no edges neither between the vertices from $X$ nor between the vertices from $Y$), a weight function $w: E \to \reals$, and a capacity function $c: X \to \integers$.
+In the \textsc{Weighted-B-$K$-Matching} problem we are given a set of vertices $X \cup Y$, a set of edges $E$ (there are no edges neither between the vertices from $X$ nor between the vertices from $Y$), a weight function $w: E \to \reals$, and a capacity function $c: X \to \integers$.
 The goal is to find a subset of edges with the maximal total weight, such that each vertex $x \in X$ belongs to at most $c(x)$ of the selected edges, each vertex $y \in Y$ belongs to at most one of the selected edges, and altogether there are at most $K$ vertices from $X$ which belong to some of the selected edges.

-Let us explain the relation between the \textsc{Weighted-B-Matching} problem and the item selection problem from the previous subsection.
+Let us explain the relation between the \textsc{Weighted-B-$K$-Matching} problem and the item selection problem from the previous subsection.
 We observe that vertices from $X$ can be thought of as items and the vertices from $Y$ can be identified with agents.
 A weight $w$ of an edge $(x, y)$, $x \in X$ and $y \in Y$, corresponds to the utility that the agent $y$ assigns to the item $x$.
+In the \textsc{Weighted-B-$K$-Matching} problem we need to select $K$ items from $X$ and assign each agents to the selected items so that the number of agents assigned to a single selected item does not exceed its capacity.

+This matching problem is at least as hard as the item selection problem from the previous subsection for the fixed OWA vector $\lambda = \langle 1, 0, \ldots, 0\rangle$.
+In particular, it is $\np$-hard, for many natural parameters it is hard from the point of view of the parameterized complexity theory, and there exists no polynomial-time algorithm that would approximate it with a better ratio than $1 - \nicefrac{1}{e}$.
+Yet, our algorithms are also applicable to this problem.